-Strings In phonology, underlying representations of words are transformed into surface representations.
+- Strings In phonology, underlying representations of words are transformed into surface representations.

-- $dog + s \mapsto dogz$ - $matS + s \mapsto matSes$
+- $dog + s \mapsto dogz$

+- $matS + s \mapsto matSes$

-Trees In syntax, trees are transformed into others by means of operations.
-In early theories, entire sentences were transformed into others.
+Trees In syntax, trees are transformed into others.
+In early theories, complete sentences were transformed into others.

 - The dog ate my homework

 - My homework was eaten by the dog

 - What did the dog eat